mtbrock/nvim-app-dev/README.md

 ## Description
 This library consists of a handful of modules that are mainly intended for use by neovim plugin developers but may also be useful to users as well.
+The modules are mostly centered around implementing common UI functionality such as buffer/window creation/manipulation and autocmd/keymap event listeners.

 ## Modules
 ### window